wso2-extensions/mi-inbound-cdc/docs/config.md

     </inboundEndpoint>
 ```

-- Update the host, user name, password for the database.
+- Update the host, username, and password for the database.
 - You can choose a preferred schema history and offset storage option and provide the file locations or kafka topics based on the chosen storage mechanism.

 ### Exporting Integration Logic as a CApp